jdonaldson/berquefund/README.md

 interest during a related meeting, but now's the time to get a little more formal with our estimate and commitments.
 We'll use this page to keep track of the progress of planning, and also the donation commitments that we've received.
-It's great to do some for Dave after all these years.
+It's great to do something for Dave after all these years.
 Cheers to everyone involved.

 Send thoughts to Nate Moch or Justin Donaldson.
 Regards!